fbpx

 In an age where everything has been digitized, you can easily get helping tools to aid in your reading experience.

 If you are reading eBooks and soft copies, you can look for apps which you can easily access the books from.
-If you prefer reading the old way, you can start by getting a bookmark and dedicating time to read.
+If you prefer reading the old way, you can start by getting a bookmark and dedicating time to reading.
 You can also have a bag dedicated to carrying and storing your reading books.

 1. Set apart time to read

-Chances are, you have set apart time and space for an activity you are involved in on a regular basis.
+Chances are, you have set aside time and space for an activity you are involved in on a regular basis.
 While cultivating a reading culture, you will need to be sincere about your reading intentions.
 Set apart a time and space where you do nothing else other than reading.
-This can be any conducive space, and the time can vary from person to another, but half an hour a day should do the trick while beginning.
+This can be any conducive space, and the time can vary from one person to another, but half an hour a day should do the trick while beginning.
 As you continue, set apart the time and space as you see fit.

 1. Join a reading group

 The power of a group cannot be dismissed.
 Joining a book club could be instrumental in having a consistent reading culture.
 A book club will not only engage you in aspects you had not earlier seen, the other members will also keep you accountable.
-If there isn’t a reading club to join, you can gather a few people with similar reading interest and start one.
+If there isn’t a reading club to join, you can gather a few people with similar reading interests and start one.

-The road to a developing a reading culture may not be easy, but it is definitely worth it, there is infinite knowledge and wisdom that is waiting to be discovered in books.
+The road to developing a reading culture may not be easy, but it is definitely worth it, there is infinite knowledge and wisdom that is waiting to be discovered in books.
 As Bisila Bokoko puts it, “With a book, you’re never alone.”
 Here are more tips for developing your reading habits.
 But if reading is not your thing then you can still get the information from audiobooks – check out Benefits of Podcasts & Audio books.

 Looking for a place to sit back and enjoy a good book?
 Here are Five Coffee Shops Every Reader Should Visit.